vaerizk/conan-quickfix/README.md

 *Conan recipe for [QuickFIX (The QuickFIX Software License)](https://github.com/quickfix/quickfix)*

-The recipe supports only Windows atm.

 The recipe currently supports two options: build with emx and build with ssl, both defaulted to false.
 With ssl enabled openssl will be installed as a dependency, so there is no reliance on any existing openssl installation.

 The recipe requires Conan 1.20.0 or higher.

+The recipe supports only Windows atm.
+Tested on [Windows, Visual Studio 15]

 Example:
 ```